'Nick's a miracle': Deputy shot in Baton Rouge improving

 Nick Tullier and two other East Baton Rouge Sheriff's deputies were sipping coffee at Frank's Restaurant, their regular Sunday morning haunt beloved by locals for down-home Cajun cooking.

 Then the call came over the radio from just down the road on Airline Highway, and they instantly recognized the voice.
-It was Deputy Brad Garafola, one of the three law enforcement officers killed by Gavin Long that morning.
+It was Deputy Brad Garafola, one of the three law enforcement officers who was eventually killed by Gavin Long that morning.

 The officers raced to the shooting scene down the road.
 Nick Tullier was the first to arrive.
-James Tullier says his son never saw the gunman who emerged from the woods just off the road and never had a chance to defend himself.
+James Tullier says his son never saw the gunman, who emerged from the woods just off the road, and he never had a chance to defend himself.

 The gunman fired one round into Nick Tullier's head.
 The bullet lodged in the back of his head and, according to his family, has caused severe brain stem damage.